 This type of sleep apnea occurs when the brain doesn’t trigger the muscles in the chest to start breathing.
 These breathing muscles only work if the brain tells them to.
 The most common breathing pattern of central sleep apnea has its own name: Cheyne-Stokes breathing.
 This type of breathing alternates between periods without breathing and periods of hyper breathing.
 It is often a sign that central sleep apnea has become more advanced if Cheyne-Stokes breathing happens when the person is waking up.

-Filing VA Disability Benefits for Sleep Apnea
+Filing for VA Disability Compensation for Sleep Apnea

 There are some things you need to do when filing a VA Disability claim for sleep apnea.
 They include: